-Overall, these are one of the best handlebars for long distance bike touring.
+Overall, these are one of the best touring bicycle handlebars for long-distance bike touring.

 Best Handlebars for Bikepacking

-> Mounting Accessories – Great handlebars for mounting, GPS computers, Handlebar bags and more.
+> Great handlebars for mounting a GPS computer, Handlebar bags, and more

-> Hand Positions – The Jones Bars will give you plenty of options to change up your grip while you are cycling for long periods of time.
+> The Jones Bars will give you plenty of options to change up your grip while you are cycling for long periods of time.

 Jones Bars allow you to change your body and hand positions easily yet they give you a much better hand position when on tricky technical sections of trail.

-The design of these handlebars are quite simple with a 45 degree sweep, so you can put your wrists in a really natural position.
+The design of these handlebars is quite simple with a 45 degree sweep, so you can put your wrists in a really natural position.

 With these handlebars, they have been designed to be used with longer grips, which helps you with your hand position options.
-Due to the shape and design they are great for adding mounts like Cycling Computers or Handlebar bags but some bags may need special mounts.
+Due to their shape and design, they are great for adding mounts like Cycling Computers, Bike Phone Mounts or Handlebar bags but some bags may need special mounts.

-The Jones bars are a favorite of bikepackers due to the comfortable design that allows multiple hand positions, yet the hands are in the perfect position for technical single trails.
+The Jones bars are a favourite of bikepackers due to the comfortable design that allows multiple hand positions, yet the hands are in the perfect position for technical single trails.

 Overall, the Jones Bars are the best handlebars for bikepacking.